 Until now the emphasis of your rescue training has been on basic accident prevention and safe diving.
-The PADI Rescue Diver takes you to the next level, expanding your knowledge to include accident management and many various rescue techniques.
+The PADI Rescue Diver Gold package takes you to the next level, expanding your knowledge to include accident management and many various rescue techniques.

-We have six full days of intense first aid and rescue training to complete.
+We have five full days of intense first aid and rescue training to complete.
 In our fully equipped multi-media classrooms you will learn how to deal with many different scenarios, from a simple jellyfish sting to assisting with the emergency services in a full blown missing diver scenario.

 First, you will complete a full EFR course, which trains you in first aid and CPR and meets an important requirement for the Rescue Diver programme.
 The EFR certification is a recognised Certificate of First Aid and comprises of two modules.
 The Primary Care section teaches you the steps and techniques for handling life-threatening emergencies.
 You’ll learn skills for aiding patients who aren’t breathing, have no heartbeat, may have a spinal injury, may be in shock or who may have serious bleeding.
 You’ll learn to how to perform CPR and continue to monitor the patient, so that you provide every possible chance of survival while waiting for emergency medical services to arrive.
 The Secondary Care section will focus on what to do while waiting for the Emergency Medical Services to arrive, and teaches you how to provide first aid that eases pain and reduces the risk of further harm.
 You’ll learn to assess a variety of injuries and illnesses and practise bandaging and splinting.